vivocha/bot-sdk/README.md

 ### [Wit.ai, writing chat bots](#wit-ai-writing-chat-bots)

 [Wit.ai](https://wit.ai) is a pure Natural Language Processing (NLP) platform.
 Using the Web console it is not possible to design Bot's dialog flows or conversations, anymore.
-Therefore, all the bot application logic, conversation flows, contexts and so on... (in other words: the Bot itself) must be coded outside, calling Wit.ai APIs (mainly) to process natural language messages coming from users.
-Creating an App in Wit.ai and training the system for the specific application domain, it is possible to let it processing messages and extract information from them, like (but not only): user intents end entities, along with their confidence value.
+Therefore, all the bot application logic, conversation flows, contexts and so on... (in other words: the Bot itself) must be coded outside, calling Wit.ai APIs (mainly) to process natural language messages coming from the users.
+Through creating an App in Wit.ai and training the system for the specific application domain, it is possible to let it processing messages and extract information from them, like (but not only): user intents end entities, along with their confidence value.

 Skipping platform-specific details, in order to create Wit.ai Chat Bots and integrate them with the Vivocha Platform you have to:

-1. Create and train a Wit.ai App, *naming intents* whcih will be used by the coded Bot;
+1. Create and train a Wit.ai App, *naming intents* that will be used by the coded Bot;

 2. Write the code of your Bot subclassing the `WitAiBot` class provided by this SDK, mapping intents defined in 1) to handler functions;